scottrobertson/scottrobertson.me/_posts/2015-01-22-uk-brands-vegan-lists.markdown

 - [United Biscuits (McVitie’s, Jacob’s, Crawford’s and Carr’s)](http://www.unitedbiscuits.com/our-consumers/health-nutrition/special-diets/#tab-1413900132-2-73)
 - [Nestle](http://www.nestle.co.uk/asset-library/documents/nutritionhealthwellness/vegan%20list.pdf)

-More will be added as I find them.
-If you know of any, please let me know if the comments below.

-I am awaiting a reply from:
+**Companies that are yet to reply**:

 - The Co-operative
 - ASDA
-- Morrisons
 - Quaker
 - Heinz
 - PepsiCo
 - BirdsEye
 - Aunt Bessie's

+**Companies who have confirmed that they do not have a vegan list**:

+ - Morrisons

+More will be added as I find them.
+If you know of any, please let me know if the comments below.